100 common risks for business analysis

 I fully understand the danger of writing this article.

-Many of my learned BAs will jump to the conclusion that such an exercise is an exercise in futility.
+Many of my learned BAs will jump to the conclusion that this is a futile exercise and hence not necessary.

-There is no way one can get a comprehensive risk list.
-Clients, projects, teams vary widely.
+Clients, projects, and teams vary widely, therefore there is no way that one can get a comprehensive risk list.

 What’s the point in trying to develop such a checklist?

 To all those, I ask, “Why should we wear a seat-belt when there are hundreds of risks one faces while driving?”